Scientific Sessions 2023 Abstract Travel Grants will open on June 12, 2023.

-**Candidates may apply for more than one travel award; however, an applicant is eligible to receive only one travel stipend.
+** Candidates may apply for more than one travel grant; however, an applicant is eligible to receive only one travel grant.

 Your application file should contain the following documents in PDF format:

-- A copy of the unpublished abstract that has been submitted for presentation to Scientific Sessions in accordance with AHA rules and regulations for submitting abstracts to Scientific Sessions.
-The candidate should be the first and presenting author on the abstract.
-Note your abstract control number received after submission to Scientific Sessions as it will be needed on your award application form.
+- Previously unpublished abstract in accordance with AHA rules and regulations for submitting abstracts to Scientific Sessions.
+The abstract should be submitted to Scientific Sessions before applying for this grant as your abstract control number will be needed on the application form.

-- Original reference letter, preferably on electronic letterhead, signed by the candidate’s supervisor or an appropriate institutional officer, simply indicating the applicant’s status as a graduate student, postdoctoral fellow, instructor, or research fellow.
+- Original letter on electronic letterhead, signed by the candidate’s supervisor or an appropriate institutional officer, simply indicating the applicant’s status as a graduate student, postdoctoral fellow, instructor, or research fellow.
 No additional references are required.

 Visit the Council Awards Application System to complete an application.

-AHA Professional Membership is required of all applicants for this award.
+AHA Professional Membership is required of all applicants for this grant.
 If you are joining the AHA to apply, please wait on your AHA membership number to arrive from AHA Member Services via e-mail before creating an online profile and starting your application file.
-We suggest that new members join the AHA no later than Aug.
-16 for the membership number to be processed and delivered in time for the application deadline.
+We suggest that new members join the AHA at least 1 week prior to the application submission deadline.
 The membership number will be required on the award application form.

 Travel grants will be awarded to up to four honorees annually.
 The honorees will each receive up to $500 to help defray travel expenses to attend AHA Scientific Sessions to present their abstracts.

 Reimbursement up to $500 will be made after eligible travel receipts (airfare, hotel, ground transportation) are submitted to the AHA after the meeting.
 Meals are not included as reimbursable expenses.
 Awardees will be required to pay their own registration costs for the meeting.